stoozey/SEvent/README.md

 Allows the function to be called again when the event fires.

 #### connection.destroy()
-Queues the connection to be disconnected and destroyed.
+Disconnects the connection and queues it to be destroyed.
 Make sure you call this if you want your connection PERMANENTLY removed instead of just disconnect!

 ---